Luggage Storage in +30 shops around Boston

 Luggage storage Boston

 The days of searching for luggage storage in lockers are over.
 LuggageHero is here to save the day when you’re visiting the city of Boston!
+You no longer have to walk around the city wondering where to store your luggage.

 Travelers can leave luggage with LuggageHero in Boston by making use of its network of more than 30 local shops (coffee shop, souvenir shop, restaurant, bike shop, etc) spread across important traffic hubs.
 Those include South Station, North Station, and Charles/MGH station.